SarahIsWeird/Sedit/README.md

 # sedit

-sedit is a terminal text editor that aims to improve nano.
+sedit is a terminal text editor fully written in C89, aiming to improve nano.
 Nano is a nice, easy to use editor, but lacks a few things. sedit strives to remedy these problems.
 While development is done on Windows, the sole dependency ``ncurses`` (except from libc) enables cross-compatibility for every platform that supports it.

 ## Roadmap